 Of important note, Basalt is also a town of artists.
 Basalt has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Basalt’s character.

 Also of interest is that Basalt has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.88% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Basalt telecommute to their jobs.
+Overall, about 12.88% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Even though Basalt is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Do you like to read, write and learn?
 If you move to Basalt, you'll likely find that many of your neighbors like to as well.
 Basalt is one of the more educated communities in America, with a full 61.06% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.